 Because there are often multiple mics in use on a set (boom, plant, lavalier, wireless) — the boom operator should be monitoring the entire mix (not just the boom mic).
 The boom operator needs to be aware of any phasing problems that would be created by two mics picking up the same actor at the same time.
 If the boom person can only hear the boom microphone, he or she would remain unaware of the fact that another mic (such as a lavalier or plant mic) could be in play.
 The boom person would end up over-compensating and trying to capture too much of the scene, unaware that some of the dialogue was covered by other mics.
 Unless the boom mic were on its own separate audio track, the resulting audio would be very hollow and reverberant due to the conflict of having two open mics hearing the same audio.

-Fred Ginsburg, CAS, Ph.D., is a highly experienced and award winning professional sound mixer whose decades of work includes features, episodic TV series, national TV commercials, corporate, and government.
+Fred Ginsburg, CAS, Ph.D., is a highly experienced and award-winning professional sound mixer whose decades of work include features, episodic TV series, national TV commercials, corporate, and government.
 He is a member of the Cinema Audio Society and the University Film & Video Association.
-Fred holds doctorate, graduate, and undergraduate degrees in filmmaking; has published more than 200 technical articles along with a textbook, instruction manuals, and hosts an educational website.
+Fred holds a doctorate, graduate, and undergraduate degrees in filmmaking; has published more than 200 technical articles along with a textbook, instruction manuals, and hosts an educational website.
 Fred instructs location recording and post-production sound at Calif State University Northridge.

 Sign Up Today for Your Print Subscription to Student Filmmakers Magazine:

 - Click here to subscribe for a 1-Year Print Subscription

 - Click here to subscribe for a 2-Year Print Subscription

 - Click here to subscribe for a 3-Year Print Subscription